MNoichl/MNoichl.github.io/docs/Petrovich/networksize.md

 From the top left to the lower right there runs a diagonal bright line, indicating that each sample, when compared with itself, yields a rand index of 1, which is of course what we would expect.

 Along this diagonal we find squarish shapes that indicate groups of samples that are among themselves rather similar.
-In the upper left hand corner these groups tend to be small, indicating that here there is little agreement among the samples, although they are differ very little in absolute numbers.
-As we progress down the diagonal though, agreement rises, as the squares get larges.
+In the upper left hand corner these groups tend to be small, indicating that here is little agreement among the samples.
+As we progress down the diagonal though, agreement rises, as the squares get larger.

 ![](RIbibcoup.png)

-If we want to see how well the small samples agree with the big samples, we should direct our attention to the right outer border of the diagram.
+If we want to see how well the small samples in general agree with the big samples, we should direct our attention to the right outer border of the diagram.
 While it is a little bit noisy, we can clearly see agreement between the clustering results consistently rising, as the sample size gets bigger.

 One should note, that the number of clusters which our clustering-algorithm settles on is not the most relevant here: If it were for example to keep a set of articles in one sample together, but simply split that set into two in the other sample -- which might well be compatible with very similar structure -- this should not have a very large impact on the rand-index, as most pairs of nodes will still be kept intact in their respective sub-clusters.
-I have checked my results with spectral clustering, which allows two define a constant number of clusters beforehand.
+I have checked my results with spectral clustering, which allows you to define a constant number of clusters beforehand.
 It doesn't make a huge difference for the results.
 If anything, the rand-indices get smaller and the "channel" of high rand-indices narrows.

 Now let's take a look at the co-citation-networks.
 I have given a description about how they are constructed above.
 As they do not relate papers within the sample with eachother, they provide less of a direct view of the discipline, and more of a glimpse into how the discipline structures the literature it interacts with, which of course in turn tells us something about the discipline (This is the method Petrovich and Buonuomo where using).
-Also, those networks tend to be to be far larger than bibliographic coupling networks, as the sample is not limited to the few thousand paper in our dataset, but to the thousands different sources which they cite.
+Also, those networks tend to be far larger than bibliographic coupling networks, as the sample is not limited to the few thousand papers in our dataset, but consists of many the thousand different sources which they cite.
 Here is what such a network might look like:

 ![](34554_nodes_10_citations_minimum_cit_net.png)

 And here is the same graphic as above, but for co-citation-networks.
-Note that due to memory-issues I wasn't able to calculate it down to the largest network-sizes.
-It would be easy to solve this issue with other forms of representation (I would suggest umap), but the point here is to use the most basic techniques available, as this will give the argument the most force.
+Note that due to memory-issues I wasn't able to calculate it down to the largest network.
+It would be easy to solve this issue with other forms of representation (I would suggest umap & hDBSCAN), but the point here is to use the most basic techniques available, as this will give the argument the most force.

 ![](RIcocit.png)